pparth27743/Banking-Management-System/README.md

 * `operation.c` : This file contains all the Admin and Customer operation.

 * `structures.h` : It contains all the necessary structures like Customer, Transaction, Admin, Account, and AdminLogs which are used in code.

 * `readDb.c` : This is the code that helps us to understand what exactly happening inside the database when the server and client communicate with each other.

 ## How to run?

 1. Run `init.sh` by following command in terminal typeing
    ```bash
    ./init.sh
    ```

 2. Run `server.c` by following command in terminal typeing
    ```bash
    cc server.c -o server
    ./server
    ```
 3. Run `client.c` by following command in terminal typeing
    ```bash
    cc client.c -o client
    ./client
    ```
 4. Now Banking System is live.
 5. To see what Database Inserting, Deleting, and Updating when server and client interact with each other.
 Run `readDb.c` by following command in terminal typing
    ```bash
    cc readDb.c -o readDb
    ./readDb
    ```

-## Created By Parth Patel (MT2020057)